-Leader: The Lord be with you.
+Celebrant: The Lord be with you.
 People: And with your spirit.

-Leader: Let us pray.
+Celebrant: Let us pray.

 Almighty God, you gave your only Son to be for us both a sacrifice for sin and an example of godly living: Give us grace thankfully to receive his inestimable benefits, and daily to follow the blessed steps of his most holy life; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
-Amen
+Amen.

-Please be seated for the Lessons.
+(Please be seated)